How to Make Fermented Honey Garlic: A Simple Guide

 The fermenting process does not break down ALL the fructose glucose in the honey.

-Although most of the fructose glucose will be consumed during fermentation, there is still plenty of sugar left that would affect blood sugar levels.
+Although most of the fructose glucose will be consumed during fermentation, plenty of sugar remains that would affect blood sugar levels.

-Yes, as long as it stays below 40 C / 104 F then you won’t accidentally kill the probiotics.
+Yes, as long as it stays below 40 C / 104 F, you won’t accidentally kill the probiotics.